 - Get them to Mass!
 This is huge.
 About a third of Evangelical resistance to Catholicism is purely emotional based, simply because the whole thing seems foreign to them, and they don’t know what to expect.
 The only way to overcome emotional resistance is through desensitizing.
 It’s pure psychology.
 If you’re scared of heights, the best way to overcome it is with high places.
 If you’re scared of water, the best way to overcome it is with a swimming pool.
 If you’re scared of spiders, the best way to overcome it is by looking at spiders.
 Personally, I hate snakes, but I moved to an area where we have a lot of them.
 Most of them are non-poisonous.
 I am now much more calm and relaxed around snakes, mainly because I’ve been exposed to a lot.
 I still don’t like them, but I’m chilled out about it now.
 Desensitizing is a real thing.
 The same is true with Catholicism.
 Get your Evangelical friends comfortable around Catholic things.
 Wear a crucifix or Saint medal that’s visible.
 Make sure they can see the crucifix and Saint statues in your home.
 If you’ve got some friends who are nuns, monks, or priests, make sure your Evangelical friend gets to know them too.
 Most of all, get them to Mass.
 Tell them you would like them to come with you on Sunday morning, then treat them to a BBQ at your place afterward.
 Be creative.
 Maybe mass followed by the beach is your thing.
 Or maybe it’s mass followed by a some time on the lake, river or in your neighborhood pool.
 Maybe it’s mass followed by something else.
 You’re the one driving this bus.
 Figure out what works best.

 - Make sure that the only type of Catholicism they’re exposed to is traditional (orthodox) Catholicism.
 It doesn’t matter if it’s in Latin.
 You might be surprised to learn how little of an obstacle that really is.
-As for me, I’m a Catholic of Anglican Patrimony.
+As for me, I’m a Catholic of English Patrimony.
 I go to an Ordinariate parish which is very traditional (orthodox) and we worship in Sacred English.
 I find that Evangelicals actually really like this.
 The “thee” and “thou” doesn’t turn them off at all.
 Some of them find it refreshing.
 Likewise, I imagine Latin will be intriguing to a lot of Evangelicals.
 When you take your Evangelical friend to Mass, it should be a traditional (orthodox) mass.
 If you happen to know of a rare Novus Ordo Mass that is celebrated this way, feel free to take them there.
-But when such a liturgy is not available, and it’s usually not, then the best thing to do is take them to a Traditional Latin Mass (TLM) or a Divine Worship Mass (DWM).
+A great resource to find good traditional celebrations of the liturgy, along with orthodox teaching is ReverentCatholicMass.Com.

 - Do not expose them to mainstream, liberal Catholicism.
 This will be a turnoff to them.
 They’ll see it as nothing more than liberal Protestantism with a crucifix.
 The similarities are uncanny.
 Remember, if you read my previous essays here and here, you should know by now that the whole reason why Evangelicalism has grown so much is because mainline Protestants have been fleeing their liberal Protestant denominations for over half a century now.
 They want nothing to do with Modernism.
 I tell you, they hate it.
 They hate Modernism with a fervent passion.
 They may not be familiar with the name “Modernism” but they know what it is.
 How do I know?
 Because I am a former Evangelical.
 I hate Modernism with a passion I can’t even describe.
 I hated it long before I became Catholic, long before I even knew a name for it.
 If you take an Evangelical to a mainstream, liberal Catholic parish, you’ll lose them.
 They’ll find it repulsive.
 Trust me.
 I know.